Welcome to New York Service Dog Laws & Info

 1. Definition of Service Animal For ADA And Fair Housing Act

 The definition of service animals is different.
 The Fair Housing Act has a broader definition.
-In other words, animals that provide comfort, or emotional support, qualify as a service animal under the Fair Housing Act.
+In other words, animals that provide comfort, or emotional support, qualify as service animals under the Fair Housing Act.
 And, any animal may qualify; it’s not limited to dogs.

 Under the ADA, animals that provide comfort or emotional support do not qualify as service dogs, and can therefore be excluded from places where the general public is normally invited to go.
-The service animal must be a dog.
+The service animal must be a dog (or miniature horse).

 2. Training Of The Service Dog/Service Animal

 Under the ADA, a service dog must be specially trained to do a certain task for a specific person.

 For the Fair Housing Act, the animal doesn’t necessarily need to be specially trained as a service animal.
 It only must:

 - Lessen the effects of the person’s disability